Starting a Course

 Steps needed before starting a new SDC class.

-Note: This guide is used by Volunteers and Programme Managers to setup a new class.
+Note: This guide is used by Volunteers to setup a new class.
 If you are a trainee, you do not need to use this guide.

 As soon as possible after Fundamentals selection, send the trainees either their Acceptance or Rejection emails to the Software Development course.